zopefoundation/zope.app.apidoc/src/zope/app/apidoc/utilitymodule/browser.rst

   ...     {'name': 'FooBar', 'provided': None,
   ...      'component': None, 'info': ''})()

-which is then wrapped in a `Utility` documentation class and then in a node:
+which is then wrapped in a :class:`~zope.app.apidoc.utilitymodule.utilitymodule.Utility` documentation class and then in a node:

   >>> from zope.app.apidoc.utilitymodule.utilitymodule import Utility
   >>> util = Utility(uiface, foobar_reg)